scopatz/inequality-scipy2019/slides.md

 name: ch2-cave
 # Cave entrance

 .bigger[You approach the entrance to a cave.
-Around you is a forest.
+Around you is a jungle.
 A small stream flows out of the cave and down a gully.]

 .bigger[There is a shiny brass lamp nearby.]